 Oni Mask Tattoos

-In monotheistic religions, there are only so many figures we can turn to for examples of good and evil.
+In monotheistic religions, there are only so many figures we can turn to for examples of right and wrong.

-There is a standard God-like figure with a legion of angels, and a mirror-image devil figure with his demons.
+There is a standard God-like figure with a legion of angels, and a mirror-image menacing figure with his teammates.

 It’s rare to find much excitement outside of that when portraying legendary religious stories in art.